gugarosa/python_api_boilerplate/README.md

 ## Welcome to Noter.

 An ideal solution to your annotation needs.
-Firstly, we are offering this custom API that can be overrided anywhere and anytime.
-You can define your own handlers and models, but we are offering the basics you will need.
-From token-based authentication system to multi-user annotation services, we are here to annotate all the data.
+Firstly, we are offering this custom API that can be overridden anywhere and anytime.
+You can define your handlers and models, but we are offering the basics you will need.
+From a token-based authentication system to multi-user annotation services, we are here to annotate all the data.
 Please, follow along the next sections in order to learn more about this fantastic tool.

 Noter is compatible with: **Python 3.6+**.